proycon/sxmo-docs/USERGUIDE.md

 so refer to [postmarketos](https://wiki.postmarketos.org/wiki/PINE64_PinePhone_(pine64-pinephone)#Modem) pinephone documentation for that aspect.

 ## **Audio Routing**
+You can use the Audio entry in the [global system menu](#strongincluded-menusstrong) to toggle which audio output you want to send sound to.

-At the time being audio is always routed through the headphone jack by default on boot.
-When in a call, audio is routed to the earpiece and then changeable through the in call menu.
-Upon the call ending, audio is routed back to the headphone jack.
-In the future audio routing will likely be controllable through menus.
+Note that when in a call, the audio device selected in the global system menu won't automatically apply; rather audio will automatically be initially routed to the earpiece and then changeable through the in call menu.
+Upon the call ending, audio is always routed back to the headphone jack.

 ## **Resize SD Card Size**
 The images that our continuous integration system bakes won't automatically